kaeporagaebora/Dodonpachi-Daioujou-QoL-Codes-and-Documentation/README.md

 ## Cosmetic

 ### Change Blue Bullets to Green
+Changes the colour of the blue bullets that the enemies fire.

 Must be activated before selecting ship.

 ### Change Pink Bullets to Red
+Changes the colour of the pink bullets that the enemies fire.

 Must be activated before selecting ship.

 ### Red Hyper Colours
 Shots and laser in hyper mode will be red.

+Must be activated before selecting ship.

+### Red After Images and Hit Detection
+Changes the colour of the blue after image trails of the player that appear when you move while lasering.
+Also changes the colour of the blue glow on enemies when they are hit.

 Must be activated before selecting ship.